boyan01/flutter-netease-music/README.md

 a music player. working in progress！

+all API information comes from this project: [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)

 **For personal reasons(have not iOS devices), the platformized code will only write the Android part**

 # Preview